What is a Small or Tiny Home

 International Housing Concepts

 Headquartered out of our Salem, Oregon facility that provides parallel home production lines, International Housing Concepts manufactures park model homes for Western United States distribution.
-In order to supply other territories across the country, manufactured components from this plant include flat-pack designs and production lines that can be cloned at other facilities.
+To supply other territories across the country, manufactured components from this plant include flat-pack designs and production lines that can be cloned at other facilities.
 Dealer agreements in New England and new territories opening up in Florida and Texas, will be supplied from manufacturing facilities to be opened on the East Coast.

 With research and engineering headquartered in Nevada and facilities located in Sacramento, MicroHab is developing both modular structural components and systems for towable and fixed-base homes.
 MicroHab homes will follow both RVIA (Recreational Vehicle Industry Association) and HUD (Housing and Urban Development) guidelines, with a special focus on the stresses occuring during travel and home expansion at the destination site.
 Both MicroHab and Fusion Crossover homes, and all modular components, are products of MicroHab.